electrocucaracha/nephio-lab/docs/workshop.md

 kubectl apply -f scripts/resources/FiveGCoreTopology.yml --context kind-nephio
 ```

-What does the system do with this resources?
+What does the system do with this resource?

 1. It generates a `PackageDeployment` resource to fan out the
    `free5gc-upf` package across the edge clusters, by following the